Rohan Wealleans

 Daniel Crooks and Jae Hoon Lee

-Saturday, May 3rd, 2008From the catalogue to the exhibition Institute of Modern Art, Brisbane 3 May – 21 June 2008 As well as furnishing us with family portraits and a billion framed sunsets, the camera has offered new horizons and new tyrannies.
-Our bodies and imaginations are squeezed through the shutter, dreaming in Technicolor and diarising in wobbly [...]
+As well as furnishing us with family portraits and a billion framed sunsets, the camera has offered new horizons and new tyrannies.
+Our bodies and imaginations are squeezed through the shutter, dreaming in Technicolor and diarising in wobbly Handy-cam.

 Sylvie Fleury Interview

-Thursday, September 30th, 1999Seductions International art nomad, Geneva-based Sylvie Fleury works without a studio, her artistic practice driven by invitation and assembled in the gallery.
-Fleury ambiguously appropriates the stuff of the fashionable lifestyle – paintings, carpets, shoes, hemlines; incorporating her passion for muscle cars and her space programme in installation, sound work, and video.
-Mantras from fashion [...]
+Fleury ambiguously appropriates the stuff of the fashionable lifestyle – paintings, carpets, shoes, hemlines; incorporating her passion for muscle cars and the space programme in installation, sound work, and video.